 Always-Up-To-Date (AUTD) technology does not replace Exchange ActiveSync; it augments it.
 As such, you must have Exchange ActiveSync installed on the computer with which your mobile devices will synchronize.

 The techniques that will be using in this article requires ActiveSync version 3.7 .1 or later.
-You can
+You can download the latest version of ActiveSync here.

 There are also some requirements for the mobile devices in order to use AUTD technology: